Public Service Act 2020

 You could also call this:

-"The Commissioner helps make sure everyone has a fair chance to get a job and work in the public service."
+"The Commissioner helps make sure everyone has a fair chance to work in the public service."

 The Commissioner has some important jobs, including helping to make sure everyone has equal chances to work in the public service.
-You can think of equal employment opportunities as making sure nobody is treated unfairly when it comes to getting a job or working.
-The Commissioner will promote and develop programmes to help make this happen.
+You can think of the public service like a big team that helps run the country.
+The Commissioner promotes, develops, and monitors programmes and policies to make sure everyone is treated fairly.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.